URL API

 Prefill information in Checkout using URL parameters

-Fundraise Up’s URL API enables you to prefill information in Checkout using URL parameters.
+Fundraise Up’s URL API enables you to pre-fill information in the Checkout modal or Campaign Page using URL parameters.
 This approach is useful when you are sending traffic to your website from an email marketing campaign and can dynamically set the value of parameters using merge tags.

-The URL API may be used in conjunction with the Donate Link Elements component to create highly-customizable tracking links.
+The URL API may be used in conjunction with the Donate Link Element to create highly-customizable tracking links.

 Available parameters